xopto/pyxopto/docs/source/dataset/description.rst

-Note that the SFD datasets are run with 1000 million photon packets and that the simulation termination radius is seto 150 |nbsp| mm.
+Note that the SFD datasets are run with 1000 million photon packets and that the simulation termination radius is set to 150 |nbsp| mm.

 **Dataset files**